shreyas-kowshik/Paper-Notes/Speech/word-embeddings.md

 ### Negative Sampling
 * Similar to NCE just the probabilities $P(d|w,c)$ are defined using sigmoid (See reference)
 * This is not asymptotically consistent to true gradient value however as a point to note

+Number of samples in either case : Gensim uses 5